Employment applications:

 Where: PHS Gym

-Fee: $45 per session or both for $60; those who register by May 22 get a T-shirt
+Fee: $45 per session or both for $60; register by June 1 to get a T-shirt

 Youth Football Camp